The Night Porter

 The Night Porter (Il portiere di notte) is a 1974 Italian erotic psychological war drama film co-written and directed by Liliana Cavani.
-It stars Dirk Bogarde and Charlotte Rampling, with Philippe Leroy, Gabriele Ferzetti and Isa Miranda in supporting roles.
+It stars Dirk Bogarde and Charlotte Rampling, with Philippe Leroy, Gabriele Ferzetti, and Isa Miranda in supporting roles.
 Set in Vienna in 1957, the film centers on the sadomasochistic relationship between a former Nazi concentration camp officer (Bogarde) and one of his inmates (Rampling).

 The film's themes of sexual and sadomasochistic obsession, and its use of Holocaust imagery, have made the film controversial since its initial release, dividing critics over its artistic value.
 In July 2018, it was selected to be screened in the Venice Classics section of the 75th Venice International Film Festival.

 Plot

 During World War II, Maximilian Theo Aldorfer, a Nazi SS officer who posed as a doctor to take sensational photographs in concentration camps, and Lucia, a teenage girl interned in one such camp due to her father's socialist political ties, had an ambiguous sadomasochistic relationship.
 Max tormented Lucia, but also acted as her protector.

 In 1957, Lucia, now married to an American orchestra conductor, meets Max again by chance.
-He is now a night porter at a hotel in Vienna, and a reluctant member of a group of former SS comrades who have been carefully covering up their pasts by destroying documents and eliminating witnesses to their wartime activities.
+Max is now a night porter at a hotel in Vienna, and a reluctant member of a group of former SS comrades who have been carefully covering up their pasts by destroying documents and eliminating witnesses to their wartime activities.
 Max has an upcoming mock trial at the hands of the group for his war crimes.
-The group's leader, Hans Vogler, accuses Max of wanting to live "hidden away like a church mouse."
-Max wishes to remain hidden, but voices support for the group's activities.
+The group's leader, Hans Vogler, accuses Max of wanting to live "hidden away like a church mouse" while Max refutes that he wishes to remain hidden but still supports the group's activities.

+During Max's night shift at the hotel, Max reconnected with Lucia through a bit of roughhousing.
+Because she could testify against him, Lucia's existence is a threat to Max and his former comrades.
+He goes to see a former Nazi collaborator, Mario, who knows Lucia is still alive; Max murders him to protect his secret and Lucia.
+After Lucia's husband leaves for Berlin for business, Max and Lucia renew their past lovemaking in Max's apartment.

-Memories of the past punctuate Max and Lucia's present with urgent frequency, suggesting that Lucia survived through her relationship with Max—in one such remembered scene, Lucia sings a Marlene Dietrich song, "Wenn ich mir was wünschen dürfte" ("If I Could Make a Wish"), to the camp guards while wearing pieces of an SS uniform, and Max "rewards" her with the severed head of a male inmate who had been bullying her, referencing Salome.
+Max confesses to Countess Stein, another guest at his hotel, that he has found his "little girl".
+Intrigued, Stein probes for their romance situation.
+Max divulges their story of when Lucia sings a Marlene Dietrich song, "Wenn ich mir was wünschen dürfte" ("If I Could Make a Wish"), to the camp guards while wearing pieces of an SS uniform, and Max "rewards" her with the severed head of a male inmate who had been bullying her, referencing Salome.
+The Countess tells him that he is insane; Max replies that they are both "in the same boat."